paavohuhtala/saituri-9000/readme.md

   - Use [`fnm`](https://github.com/Schniz/fnm) for Node.js version management.
 It will automatically use the correct version of Node.js when you `cd` into the project directory.
 - [Yarn](https://yarnpkg.com/getting-started/install)
-- Docker and Docker Compose (for local Postgres database)
+- Docker and Docker Compose 2+ (for local Postgres database)
-  - Or compatible alternative (e.g. Podman)
+  - Compatible alternative (e.g. Podman) might work

 ## First run